yangao07/abPOA/python/README.md

 res.print_msa() # print row-column multiple sequence alignment in PIR format
 ```
-You can also try the example script:
+You can also try the example script provided in the source folder:
 ```
 python ./python/example.py
 ```